furiouscollective/formkeep.js/README.md

   })
 ```

-##### asyncForm(form: HTMLFormElement, options: Object | null)
+##### asyncForm(form: HTMLFormElement, options: Object | null): true | Promise
 You can use this to make any form post to FormKeep using AJAX, so you can handle what to do afterwards.
+You can omit the onSuccess and onFailure callbacks and a Promise will be returned instead.
 - `form`: the form element you want to post through AJAX.
 - `formkeepIdentifier`: the id of the form to post.
 - `options`: